Erath County, Texas

-Erath County (/ˈiːræθ/) is a county located in the U.S. state of Texas.
-According to the United States Census bureau its population was 42,545 in 2020.
+Erath County (/ˈiːræθ/) is a county in the U.S. state of Texas.
+According to the United States Census bureau, its population was 42,545 in 2020.
 The county seat is Stephenville.
 The county is named for George Bernard Erath, an early surveyor and a soldier at the Battle of San Jacinto.

 Erath County is included in the Stephenville, Texas, Micropolitan Statistical Area.

-Erath County is the location of two of North America's largest renewable natural gas plants.
+Erath County contains two of North America's largest renewable natural gas plants.
 The largest is at Huckabay Ridge, near Stephenville.
-The second largest is located outside Dublin at Rio Leche Estates.
+The second-largest is outside Dublin at Rio Leche Estates.

 History

 Native Americans

 Caddo tribe Anadarko villages were scattered along the Trinity and Brazos Rivers.
 French explorer Jean-Baptiste Bénard de la Harpe developed camaraderie among the Anadarko in 1719 when he established Fort Saint Louis de los Cadodaquious.
-The Anadarko became entangled with the French battles with the Spanish and later the Anglos and suffered the consequences, including diseases from which they had no immunity.
+The Anadarko became entangled with the French battles with the Spanish and later the Anglos and suffered the consequences, including diseases to which they had no immunity.
 By 1860, these tribes moved to Oklahoma.
 Erath County falls into Comancheria and found itself raided by Comanches until their removal to Oklahoma after 1875.

 County established and growth

-Erath County was formed from Bosque and Coryell counties in 1856 and named for George Bernard Erath, one of the original surveyors of the area.
+Erath County was formed from Bosque and Coryell counties in 1856 and named for George Bernard Erath, one of the area's original surveyors.
 In 1856, John M. Stephen offered to donate land for a townsite.
 It was named Stephenville after him and became the county seat.